This Class is a Joke: Satire and Society

 There are three kinds of papers you will submit in “This Class is a Joke”:

-• Your six five short response papers are an exercise in being both deep and brief.
+• Your six short response papers are an exercise in being both deep and brief.

 They are meant to help you practice summarizing course content into your own words while making connections from the past to the present.
 They will be no less than one full page but no more than two full pages of text, double spaced, plus an accurate Work (or Works) Cited page.